 Once your compartment syndrome has been diagnosed, you will be scheduled for emergency treatment: a surgery called a fasciotomy.
 In this procedure, the surgeon will cut open the fascia, and allow the pressure to be released.
 Once the pressure has been released, the incision will be stitched closed.
 In extreme cases, stitches may not be an option, as the swelling can take some time before it begins to go back down.
 In such cases, your incision will be left open until stitches can be made, or the surgeon may elect for a skin graft to make sure that the wound can close on its own.

 While a fasciotomy is not as invasive as other surgeries, it can still cost you a great deal of money, especially if you have to get a skin graft.
 On top of that, the surgery causes intense scars, leaving you with a clear reminder of this difficult chapter in your life.

 On the other hand, if the syndrome is not treated in time, you can be left suffering from partial paralysis or amputation.
 This can impact your ability to work, live an independent life, and enjoy your favorite hobbies.
 Compartment syndrome is not an easy injury to recover from, and if your compartment syndrome was caused by someone else’s negligence, then you deserve compensation.

 After wrestling with compartment syndrome, calling a lawyer may be the last thing on your mind.
 Especially since the condition can develop long after the initial accident occurred.
 However, you are entitled to compensation for your pain and suffering, medical bills, and emotional trauma.
 If you have suffered compartment syndrome due to another person’s negligent decisions, then contact us at The Lenahan Law Firm.
-With our team of experienced Dallas personal injury attorneys, we can help get you the settlement that you need.
+Our team of experienced Dallas personal injury attorneys want to help get you the settlement that you need.
 Call us at (214) 295-1008 today.